SpencerCDixon/exocortex/readme.md

 - [ ] see past revisions and revert back to specific commit
 - [ ] diff view of files
 - [ ] image support
+- [ ] when a page get's loaded, scan for all other pages and preemptively prefetch them.

 On Airplane:
 - [ ] set up background syncing